 With the Negative Pull-ups, you want to keep increasing the time under tension as much as possible.
 3 Sets of 5 seconds is the first main goal you want to hit.

-The other important thing to watch while performing the negatives is not cheating!
-You may have to use a stopwatch or count slowly but make sure you track your workouts the same every time.
+The other important thing to watch while performing the negative is not cheating!
+You may have to use a stopwatch or count slowly, but make sure you track your workouts the same every time.

 This consistency in counting is just as important as doing the workouts themselves!

-If you have any questions on how to incorporate Negative Pull-Ups into your own workouts, leave a comment below and I’ll help you out the best I can!
+If you have any questions on incorporating Negative Pullups into your workouts, leave a comment below, and I’ll help you out the best I can!

 When Should You Try Doing Real Pull-Ups?